dsesclei/OuttaBand/README.md

 Optional band seed variables `BAND_A`, `BAND_B`, `BAND_C` accept `"low-high"` strings and seed the database at boot.

+The range notation in this README uses an en dash (–); rendering assumes UTF-8.

 ## Volatility buckets & staleness

 `volatility.fetch_sigma_1h` computes σ from 60 Binance 1m closes: